Holiday Lament (The Fruitcake Song)

 * * *

-This post is the fourteenth in the "2010 Advent Calendar of Christmas Memories" series, and was originally posted on December 14, 2009.
+This post is part of the "2012 Advent Calendar of Christmas Memories," and was originally posted on December 14, 2009.
 Slight modifications have been made.

 * * *

 Funny song from the original holiday musical revue, "That Time of the Year."
 See http://www.thattimeoftheyear.com/.